AmitYaduvanshi05/Call-Center-Analysis-on-Power-BI/README.md

 .
 This should allow a user to export the grid for various filters applied.

-**WHAT WE HAVE DONE IN THIS POWER BI PROJECT** Connecting to SQL Server
+**WHAT WE HAVE DONE IN THIS POWER BI PROJECT** Connecting to SQL Server,
-Data Cleaning
+Data Cleaning,
-Data Modelling
+Data Modelling,
-Data Processing
+Data Processing,
-Power Query
+Power Query,
-Date Tables
+Date Tables,
-Time Intelligence Func
+Time Intelli,gence Func,
-DAX
+DAX,
-Date Function
+Date Function,
-Custome Charts
+Custome Charts,
-Text Function
+Text Function,
-Filter Function
+Filter Function,
-Calculate
+Calculate,
-SUM/SUMX
+SUM/SUMX,
-Creating KPI's
+Creating KPI's,
-New Card Visual
+New Card Visual,
-Creating Charts
+Creating Charts,
-Formatting visuals
+Formatting visuals,
-Creating Functions
+Creating Functions,
-Navigations.
+Navigations,